Thursday, March 19, 2020

 A. Items for Approval

-A motion was made by Commissioner Smith to declare eight (8) Iron Mike pitching machines surplus and authorize City Manager to dispose of via auction.
-Commissioner York seconded the motion and motion carried unanimously.
+A motion was made by Deputy Mayor Miller to declare the miscellaneous Police Department chairs surplus and authorize the City Manager to dispose of the same.
+Commissioner Smith seconded the motion and motion carried unanimously.

 B. Items for Information

 Mr. Smith brought forward Resolution No. 1027 for purposes of declaring a State of Emergency here in Lake Mary.
 He stated this is consistent with what the State of Florida and Seminole County have done.
 This helps us with certain actions to best serve our citizens and also helps us on the reimbursement end should funds be available from FEMA, accordingly going forward.

 Mrs. Reischmann read Resolution No. 1027 by title only.

 Commissioner Duryea asked if we shut down recreational activities and facilities.